|This pretty flower attracts flying insects, as shown in the upper left.|

 Of course, our favorite activity is spent chatting and interacting with everyone in a casual arena where we can provide our undivided attention.
 Often, this is around mealtimes, watching the kids participate in activities and hanging out at their home, or spending time at our temporary home at the Country Inn & Suites in Plymouth, Minnesota.

 |Rabbit in the bushes.|

-With the two swimming pools, jacuzzi, free breakfast, fire pit, and easy atmosphere, it is a fun place for the grandchildren to visit and fun for us to share it with them.
+With the two swimming pools, jacuzzi, complimentary breakfast, fire pit, and accessible atmosphere, it is a fun place for the grandchildren to visit and fun for us to share with them.

 |Massive redwood tree.|